Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Introduction

-GPDs are experimentally accessible through the deep virtual Compton scattering(DVCS)~\cite{Ji:1996nm,Radyushkin:1996ru,Radyushkin:1997ki,Collins:1996fb} and deeply virtual meson production(DVMP)~\cite{Goeke:2001tz,Diehl:2003ny,Vanderhaeghen:1999xj}, timelike Compton scattering~\cite{Berger:2001xd}, double DVCS~\cite{Guidal:2002kt,Belitsky:2002tf}, di-photon production~\cite{Grocholski:2022rqj}, photon meson pair production~\cite{Duplancic:2018bum}, diffractive leptorpoduction of vector mesons~\cite{Brodsky:1994kf}, and single diffractive hard exclusive processes~\cite{Qiu:2022pla}.
+GPDs are experimentally accessible through the deep virtual Compton scattering(DVCS)~\cite{Ji:1996nm,Radyushkin:1996ru,Radyushkin:1997ki,Collins:1996fb} and deeply virtual meson production~\cite{Goeke:2001tz,Diehl:2003ny,Vanderhaeghen:1999xj}, timelike Compton scattering~\cite{Berger:2001xd}, double DVCS~\cite{Guidal:2002kt,Belitsky:2002tf}, diphoton production~\cite{Grocholski:2022rqj}, photon meson pair production~\cite{Duplancic:2018bum}, diffractive leptoproduction of vector mesons~\cite{Brodsky:1994kf}, and single diffractive hard exclusive processes~\cite{Qiu:2022pla}.
 Near-threshold heavy quarkonium $J/\psi$ production has been carried out by experiments at Jefferson Laboratory~\cite{GlueX:2019mkq,Duran:2022xag,GlueX:2023pev} to elucidate the role of GPDs and GFFs in the nucleon structure.
-Accessing GPDs is also a key focus for the upcoming Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh} at Brookhaven National Lab and the Electron-Ion Collider in China (EicC)~\cite{Anderle:2021wcy}.
+Accessing GPDs is also a key focus for the upcoming Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh} at Brookhaven National Laboratory and the Electron-Ion Collider in China~\cite{Anderle:2021wcy}.

 In exclusive heavy meson production, the gluon GPDs are important~\cite{Goloskokov:2006hr,Goloskokov:2009ia,Goloskokov:2011rd} and it has been shown that heavy quarkonium production amplitude can be factorized in terms of gluon GPDs and quarkonium distribution amplitude~\cite{Ivanov:2004vd,Guo:2021ibg}.
 Additionally, the single-spin asymmetry and double-spin asymmetry can be measured in heavy vector meson production ($ep \to epV$), both of which can be used to study the GPD $E_g$~\cite{Koempel:2011rc,Goloskokov:2024egn}.
 A recent publication~\cite{Guo:2023qgu} shows that the Compton-like amplitudes associated with $J/\psi$ production near the threshold are related to gluon GPDs at large $\xi$.